caoyongji/testnet/docs/design/lightning_payments.md

     *   otherwise calculate hash of its top
         *   if matches the hash wired-in: [[], granularity, 2, 0]
         *   otherwise [[], 0, 1, 49]
-4.  generate **secret**: a compiled chalang declaration containing the base64 value of the random bytes
+4.  generate **secret**: a compiled chalang declaration containing the random bytes generated, in base64 format.
-5.  a sanity check is performed that creates and runs a new bet with arbitrary amount, accounts, CID and space/time gases
+5.  (a sanity check is performed that creates and runs a new bet with arbitrary amount, accounts, CID and space/time gases)
 6.  return code, secret to `api:lightning_spend/7`

 #### Encrypt code and secret with pubkey of the proxy node (immediate receiver, fetch key)